-If you do not get a pass grade in any assignment, you have to submit it again.
+If you do not get a pass grade in any assignment, or tutorial, you have to submit it again.
 Get fresh assignments from the Student Zone tab of the University website.
-However, once you get the pass grade in an assignment, you cannot re-submit it for improvement of grade.
-Assignments are not subject to re-evaluation except for factual errors, if any, committed by the evaluator.
-The discrepancy noticed by you in the evaluated assignments should be brought to the notice of the Coordinator of the Study Centre, so that the correct score is forwarded by him/her to the Student Evaluation Division at Headquarters.
+However, once you get the pass grade in an assignment, or tutorial, you cannot re-submit it for improvement of grade.
+Assignments tutorial are not subject to re-evaluation except for factual errors, if any, committed by the evaluator.
+The discrepancy noticed by you in the evaluated assignments should be brought to the notice of the Coordinator of the LSC, so that the correct score is forwarded by him her to the Student Evaluation Division at Headquarters.

-In case you find that the score indicated in the assignment sheet of your Tutor Marked Assignment has not been correctly reflected or is not entered in your grade card, you are advised to contact the Coordinator of your Study Centre with a request to forward the correct award list to the Student Evaluation Division at the Headquarters.
+In case you find that the score indicated in the assignment sheet of your Tutor Marked.

+Assignment has not been correctly reflected or is not entered a your grade card, you are advised to contact the Coordinator of your LSC with a request to forward the correct award list to the Student Evaluation Division at the Headquarters.

 Do not enclose or express doubts for clarification, if any, about study material or assignment along with the assignment.
 Send your doubts in a separate cover to the Director, School of Social Sciences, IGNOU, Maidan Garhi, New Delhi-110068.
-Give your complete enrolment number, name, address, title of the Course, and the number of the Unit or the assignment, etc. on top of your letter.
-If you have any specific grievances, you use the iGRAM (http://igram.ignou.ac.in) platform for a early response from the University.
+Give your complete enrolment number, name, address, title of the Course, Course Code, LSC name, and attach the assignment questions on top of your letter.
+If you have any specific grievances, you use the iGRAM (http://igram.ignou.sc.in) platform for a early response from the University.

-SPECIFIC INSTRUCTIONS FOR TUTOR MARKEDASSIGNMENTS (TMA)
+SPECIFIC INSTRUCTIONS FOR TUTOR MARKED ASSIGNMENT (TMA)/ TUTORIAL

-- Write your Enrolment Number, Name, Full Address, Signature and Date on the top right hand corner of the first page of your response sheet. - 2) Write the Programme Title, Course Code, Course Title, Assignment Code and Name of your Study Centre on the left hand corner of the first page of your response sheet.
+- Write your Enrolment Number, Name, Full Address, Signature and Date on the top right hand corner of the first page of your response sheet. - 2) Write the Programme Title, Course Code, Course Title, Assignment Code and Name of your LSC on the left hand corner of the first page of your response sheet.
 Course Code and Assignment Code may be reproduced from the assignment.
 The top of the first page of your response sheet should look like this:

 ENROLMENT NO. : NAME :

 PROGRAMME CODE: ADDRESS:

-COURSE CODE
+COURSE CODE : HI SANGE COME.
+SANGE

-COURSE TITLE
+COURSE TITLE :

-ASSIGNMENT CODE: SIGNATURE:
+ASSIGNMENT CODE : SIGNATURE

-STUDY CENTRE : DATE :
+LEARNER SUPPORT CENTRE : DATE :